BretttJ/Things/BDD_Tests/BDD.md

 ```
 This represents the feature part.
 This part is done, but it won't work as a test without a step definition.

 Step definitions, as the name would suggest, define the steps within a scenario.
-The scenario above has 4 steps, which is recognized by reqnroll because of the keywords Given, And, When, and Then.
+The scenario above has 4 steps, which is recognized by reqnroll through use of the keywords Given, And, When, and Then.
 A step definition is needed for each.

 Take the first step.
 All it says is that the first number is 50.
 We can write a step definition and set a variable to that value on the correlated step: